LLNL/RAJA/docs/sphinx/dev_guide/ci_tasks.rst

 testing processes, directory/file structure, and dependencies are nearly identical to that for RAJA, which is described in :ref:`ci-label`.
 Specifically,

-  * The RAJA Performance Suite Gitlab CI process is driven by the `RAJAPerf/.gitlab-ci.yml <https://github.com/LLNL/RAJAPerf/blob/develop/.gitlab-ci.yml>`_ file.
+  * The RAJA Performance Suite GitLab CI process is driven by the `RAJAPerf/.gitlab-ci.yml <https://github.com/LLNL/RAJAPerf/blob/develop/.gitlab-ci.yml>`_ file.
   * The ``<resource>-jobs.yml`` and ``<resource>-templates.yml`` files reside
     in the